Google, Apple face calls to pull Saudi app allowing men to monitor wives

-LONDON, Feb 13 (Thomson Reuters Foundation) - A Saudi Arabian government app that allows men in the country to monitor and control their female relatives’ travel with the click of a button should be removed Google and Apple’s online stores, a U.S. politician and activists said on Wednesday.
+LONDON (Thomson Reuters Foundation) - A Saudi Arabian government app that allows men in the country to monitor and control their female relatives’ travel at the click of a button should be removed from Google and Apple’s online stores, a U.S. politician and activists said on Wednesday.

 Human rights campaigners argued the tech giants are enabling abuses against women and girls in the ultra-conservative kingdom by hosting the app.